Abdullahnorain/journal-rounds-legal/TERMS_OF_SERVICE.md

 ## PLEASE READ THESE TERMS OF SERVICE CAREFULLY

 Welcome to Journal Rounds.
-These Terms of Service ("Terms," "Agreement") constitute a legally binding agreement between you ("User," "you," "your") and Journal Rounds ("Company," "we," "us," "our") governing your access to and use of the Journal Rounds mobile application, website, and all related services (collectively, the "Service").
+These Terms of Service ("Terms," "Agreement") constitute a legally binding agreement between you ("User," "you," "your") and Journal Rounds ("we," "us," "our") governing your access to and use of the Journal Rounds mobile application, website, and all related services (collectively, the "Service").

 BY DOWNLOADING, INSTALLING, ACCESSING, OR USING THE SERVICE, YOU ACKNOWLEDGE THAT YOU HAVE READ, UNDERSTOOD, AND AGREE TO BE BOUND BY THESE TERMS AND OUR PRIVACY POLICY.
 IF YOU DO NOT AGREE TO THESE TERMS, DO NOT ACCESS OR USE THE SERVICE.